Improving propulsive efficiency using bio-inspired intermittent locomotion: Discussion

 The dependence of the torque coefficient on the tip ratio has a major influence on the relative efficiency gain.
 Since the torque coefficient of the propeller increases with the tip speed ratio (Fig. \ref{fig:perfo_rigvfold}), which is inevitably larger in the intermittent mode than in the continuous mode, the relative efficiency gain is less than for a constant torque coefficient, for which:

 as shown in the inset in Fig. \ref{fig:simu_optim}.
-In particular, intermittent propulsion is favorable for a drag contrast less than $0.35$ compared to $2/3$ when the torque coefficient is independent of the tip speed ratio.
-This more favorable regime seems to be found in fish, as shown in the inset of Fig. \ref{fig:simu_optim}, where we have plotted data from previous studies with live carp and pitching airfoil propulsion.
+In particular, intermittent propulsion is favorable for a drag ratio less than $0.35$ compared to $2/3$ when the torque coefficient is independent of the tip speed ratio.
+This more favorable regime seems to be found in fish, as shown in the inset of Fig. \ref{fig:simu_optim}, where we have plotted data from previous studies with live carp \citep{wu_kinematics_2007} and pitching airfoil propulsion \citep{floryan_scaling_2017} ($Re \sim \mathcal{O}(10^3 - 10^4)$ as in our study).
 Indeed, experimental data from Floryan {\it et al.} \cite{floryan_scaling_2017} show that the dimensionless cost of locomotion (equivalent to $C_Q$), when using a pitching airfoil, is independent of the actuation parameter (the Strouhal number, $St = f A / U_\text{c}$ where $f$ and $A$ are the tail-beat frequency and amplitude, respectively, analogous to the tip speed ratio).
 This particular dependence of the dimensionless cost of locomotion on the actuation parameter makes intermittent pitching particularly advantageous in fish propulsion.
-For a drag contrast of 0.25, the relative efficiency gain for carp is of 45\% \cite{wu_kinematics_2007}.
-With a drag contrast of 0.55, intermittent propulsion is still beneficial ($\tau = 0.1$) for pitching airfoils \cite{floryan_forces_2017} (Fig. \ref{fig:simu_optim}).
+For a drag ratio of 0.25, the relative efficiency gain for carp is of 45\% \cite{wu_kinematics_2007}.
+With a drag ratio of 0.55, intermittent propulsion is still beneficial ($\tau = 0.1$) for pitching airfoils \cite{floryan_forces_2017} (Fig. \ref{fig:simu_optim}).